aswathyseb/biostar-recipes/docs/Recipes.md

 Two ways of getting a recipe:
 - Copy one into your project and modify it

-- Create a new one from scratch, with the neccessary skills.
+- Create a new one from scratch, with the necessary skills.

 ---